About Me Button

 I wanted to have the PRR counterpart to my Reading P-7sb, which is the PRR E6.
 Many E6 ran late into the PRR steam era in PRSL service.
 I did not choose 460 because it is the “famous” Lindbergh locomotive.
 I chose it because it was retired from PRSL service in January 1956.
 The real 460 is close enough to me to visit and use for research.
 It went through a 8 year long cosmetic restoration that was completed in October 2016.

 The opportunity to get this PRR E6 without completely building it myself came to me in a tragic unfortunate circumstance.
 In the fall of 2015 my good friend and famous S Scaler Sam Powell emailed me to say he was converting an American Models USRA Pacific to a PRR E6.
 I did not know how Sam was doing it but I knew he could.
 In early January 2016 Sam asked if I had any parts he needed.
 I sent him a brass boiler front, headlight and pilot I had leftover from K4 modernization projects.
-I goofed with Sam all along that once it was done he could just send it to me.
+I goofed with Sam all along that once it was done he should just send it to me.
 About 2 weeks later Sam very suddenly passed away while shoveling heavy snow.

 It is my goal to finish and enjoy this locomotive in tribute to Sam Powell.